Stewardship Fervour | 5yr Strategy – summer 2019 update

 – “Let’s help restore the ecosystem and protect the animals and native plants.”

 Such vision and leadership quickly got my attention, and I attended their work parties at Quarry Park.
-Friends of North Saanich Parks hosted five work parties of 10-20 people.
-In total, all five work parties worked a combined 225hrs.
-They started from inside the quarry, worked around the quarry, and along the entrance road, and each time produced a large pile of debris.
-After each event, North Saanich Parks removed the huge pile of gathered invasive plants.
-The organized work parties to date have been:
+We have now hosted or organized eight ivy pulls.
+We started from inside the quarry, worked around the quarry, and along the entrance road, and each time produced a large pile of debris.
+After each event, North Saanich Parks has removed the piled invasive plants.
+Here are the “work party” events:

 On November 25, 2017, Sharon Hope wrote: “Let me congratulate you on being the first true Steward of a park under the North Saanich municipality through the Friends of North Saanich Parks.”
 And on June 30, 2018, Sharon wrote: “Jarrett you are truly one of the most persistent people I know, congratulations on being a stellar example to others in terms of ecological volunteering.
 Good luck as you continue.”